isabelandreatta1/Unit_3/DB Unit3 Project.md

 <img src="https://github.com/isabelandreatta1/Unit_3/blob/main/folder/Client_Talk_1.png" width=50% height=50%>

-Figure : Above is one of the recorded conversations with my client to understand the purpose of the program
+Figure 14: Above is one of the recorded conversations with my client to understand the purpose of the program

 <img src="https://github.com/isabelandreatta1/Unit_3/blob/main/folder/Client_Talk_2.png" width=50% height=50%>

-Figure: This imaage shows that my client approves of the success criteria we created together
+Figure 15: This imaage shows that my client approves of the success criteria we created together

 ### Source Code